 Traditional herbalists recommend stinging nettle as a treatment for arthritis and gout, anemia (because it’s high in iron), allergies, and urinary problems.
 Nettle tea is said to help prevent seasonal allergies and improve symptoms like sneezing and itching.
 A 2002 study by Italian researchers also noted that it may be effective in helping to reduce blood pressure.

 Nettle may be beneficial for urinary tract infections and kidney stones as it has a diuretic effect.
 The leaves and stems have been helpful in easing some digestive ailments.
 The leaves are said to have a taste similar to spinach, and can be found in many Indian and Napalese dishes.
 Stinging nettle soup is often served in Northern and Eastern Europe.

 Today, perhaps the most common use of nettle in the U.S. is in herbal teas.
 Nettle teas are said to help promote healthy pregnancy, to tame inflammation, to improve bladder and kidney functions, and to combat allergies and hay fever.

 Nettle's Benefits to the Skin

-- Hair growth: Nettle is said to have a stimulating effect on the scalp, and is often found as a rinse for the hair.
+Hair Health: Nettle is said to have a stimulating effect on the scalp, and is often found as a rinse for the hair.

 We used nettle leaves in our Anti Aging Serum for their antioxidant and anti-aging benefits.
+You can also find it in our new Probiotic Serum with Tremella.
 Even if you have sensitive skin, this ingredient will help restore a more calm, healthy feeling.